- All the latest info on the new vans going on sale soon

 The commercial version of the Mitsubishi Shogun Sport 4x4 should finally start reaching customers soon – just in time to replace the current Shogun Commercial, which is being discontinued.

 Based on an SUV based on the L200 pickup, expect good off-road capability and punchy engines, but perhaps not a huge amount of sophistication.
+We will be reviewing this very soon.

 2019 Ford Transit Custom